xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 DEFINITION: R(i,k), R(i) -- Recipe

-   Let 'i' indidate a state and 'k' its predecessor state.
-A recipe R(i,k) allows to determine 'V(i)' without execution of operations along the transitions.
-It is derived from the operation 'op(i)' and 'V(k)'.
-The recipe's procedure uses solely the following inputs:
+   Let 'R(i,k)' indicates the 'recipe' to determine 'V(i)' upon entry into a state 'i' from a predecessor state 'k'.
+It is derived from the operation 'op(i)' and 'R(k)'.
+The recipe's procedure uses solely the following
+   inputs:

           * 'h(i)', the hidden variables of state machine.
           * 'A', the setting of auxiliary variables.